Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 A Taste of Honey

-This work is scheduled for next summer.
+This work is planned for next summer.

 According to beekeepers, natural flower honey of all varieties has a sweet taste and has an irritating effect on the mucous membrane - astringency of varying intensity is felt.